 Can I get a waiver?

-Ohio has implemented a new assessment to determine waiver eligibility.
+Ohio has implemented an assessment to determine waiver eligibility.
 Your SC can coordinate getting the assessment completed with you and your family.
 For more information, click here to visit our waiver page.

 Can I get Medicaid or SSI?